-Important keyword: Footings in Accounting, Important of Footing, Accounting Techniques, Financial Accuracy.
+Important keywords: on footings of accounting, Important of Footing, Accounting Techniques, Financial Accuracy.

 Introduction to Footings